euzzeud/Squeezie.fr/README.md

 ## Please, edit index.html!

-in this file, please replace:
+In this file, please replace:

 `YOUR_FONT_AWESOME_KIT_URL` *(line 8)*: Replace by your Font Awesome kit.
 `YOUR_GOOGLE_API_KEY` *(line 49)*: Replace by Google API key (YouTube v3).